jyotiyadav2508/Game-Rock-Scissors-Paper/README.md

 - __Heading and Image__

   - This header cleary tells the name of the game which user is going to play.
-  - The image shows the name of all three icons, with which we are gonig to play the game and also describes the rules of the game "Rock, scissors, Paper".
+  - The image shows the name of all three icons, with which we are going to play the game and also describes the rules of the game "Rock, scissors, Paper".
   - This game is played between user and computer.

    ![Image of Home page ]()